Staff

 Associate Archaeologist | Field Director

-Kristen Hahne works in Special Projects, focusing on Stage 3 and 4 excavation and protection of Late Woodland sites.
+Kristen Hahne is part of our Field Director Team.
 Kristen earned her BSc in Anthropology and History at the University of Toronto.
 She holds an Applied Research License from the Province of Ontario and has worked in Ontario as a field archaeologist since 2011, while also working in the lab as a technician processing artifacts and as an analyst in historical cultural materials.
 Kristen’s experience in Ontario archaeology has also focused on the excavation and protection of historical archaeological sites including urban brownfield sites with complex stratigraphy.

 Russell Holland

-Russell Holland works in the Mitigation Division.
-Russell earned his BA (Hon) in Anthropology from the University of Toronto and his MA in Cultural Material Analysis from the University of Sheffield, in the UK.
-He holds an Applied Research archaeological license from the province of Ontario and has worked as a field archaeologist since 2017.
+Russell Holland works in the Site Mitigation Practice Area.
+Russell earned his BA (Hon) in Anthropology from the University of Toronto and his MA in Cultural Material Analysis from the University of Sheffield.
+He holds a Professional archaeological license from the province of Ontario and has worked in CRM since 2017.
 He has worked on excavations in Ontario, Jordan, Scotland, Hungary, and Romania.

 Jamie Houston-Dickson

-Jamie Houston-Dickson works in the Planning Assessment Division.
+Jamie Houston-Dickson works in the Planning Assessment Practice Area.
 Jamie received her BA (Hon) and MA degrees in Anthropology from Trent University.
-She also earned a certificate in foreshore and underwater archaeology from the Nautical Archaeological Society.
-She holds a Professional archaeological license from the province of Ontario and has over ten years of experience as an archaeologist.
-Jamie has worked on land excavations in Ontario, Belize, Nicaragua, and Greece, and has participated in volunteer underwater archaeological surveys of Ontario shipwrecks as a fully qualified master scuba diver.
-She is also a current member of the Ontario Marine Heritage Committee.
+She holds a Professional archaeological license from the province of Ontario and has over fifteen years of experience as an archaeologist.
+Jamie has worked on land excavations in Ontario, Belize, Nicaragua, and Greece, and has participated in volunteer underwater archaeological surveys of Ontario shipwrecks as a qualified master scuba diver.

 Jesse Hume